jaimergp/phd-biotechnology-thesis/latex/fonts/EB Garamond/README.markdown

 # EB Garamond
-## Claude Garamont’s designs go opensource.
+## Claude Garamont's designs go opensource.

 This project aims at providing a free version of the Garamond types, based on the Designs of the Berner specimen from 1592.